 Genu valgum, or knock-knee, is a condition where the knees touch but the ankles do not.
-It appears most frequently in young children and can be concerning for parents who may know little about the condition.
+It appears most frequently in young children.
+Depending on the cause, treatment can include medication, exercise, orthotics, and surgery.

 Genu valgum is more commonly referred to as knock-knee.
 When someone with genu valgum stands with their knees together, there is a gap between the ankles of about